Overview

 • Vary the challenge of the assessment: Include a variety of questions or tasks at different learning-levels so that students must practice higher-order critical thinking and problem solving strategies in addition to lower-order skills such as recall or classification.
 This encourages students to apply critical or creative processes to complete more open-ended work.
 Learn more about learning-levels on the Bloom’s Taxonomy page.

 • Set high standards and share clear performance expectations: Provide students with a rubric that includes a detailed explanation of the type of work you expect.
+If you need help getting started with some of these descriptions, consider using the AI Prompt Cookbook for ideas to help establish a framework on which you can build and elaborate.
 This frees students from spending time searching for grading criteria and allows for more time to engage with the content.

 • Provide scaffolding for complex assignments: Build intermediate stages into more challenging writing assignments or projects, and provide timely feedback throughout the semester.
 This process guides students in developing skills throughout the semester, so they are able to learning more and perform well on cumulative assessments.